 CA Doctoral Dissertation Research Improvement Grants provide funds for items not usually available from the student's U.S. academic institution.
 The awards are not intended to provide the full costs of a student's doctoral dissertation research.
 Funds may be used for valid research expenses.
-The funds may not be used for post-field research writing, analysis, and thesis production costs.
-Funds may not be used for stipends, tuition, textbooks, journals, child-care, and allowances for dependents.
-Further details concerning allowable as well as non-allowable expenses can be found in the Budgetary Information section of this solicitation.
+The funds may not be used for post-field research writing, analysis and thesis production costs.
+Funds may not be used for stipends, tuition or the purchase of textbooks or journals.
+Further details concerning allowable as well as non-allowable expenses can be found in the budgetary information section of this solicitation.

-While the Foundation provides support for doctoral dissertation research, the student (Co-PI) is solely responsible for the conduct of such research and preparation of results for publication.
-The Foundation, therefore, does not assume responsibility for such findings and their interpretation.
-This program does not support research with disease-related goals, including research on the etiology, diagnosis, or treatment of physical or mental disease, abnormality, or malfunction of human beings, animals or plants.
+While NSF provides support for doctoral dissertation research, the student (co-PI) is solely responsible for the conduct of such research and preparation of results for publication.
+NSF, therefore, does not assume responsibility for such findings or their interpretation.
+This program does not support research with applied, disease-related goals, including research directly focused on the etiology, diagnosis or treatment of disease or dysfunction.